RetynaGirl/battleship/DTR.md

   Aidan- I like to work with people, but I can do pretty well on my own.
 Distractions outside of work, however, definitely disrupt my workflow.

+  Kevin - I like to work alone and in a team environment.
+Not in an environment where I can easily be destracted.

 * What are each of our strengths?
 How can our strengths complement each other?
 * What’s gone well or poorly in your previous projects?
 * How will we set direction and make decisions as a team?